arthur-van-acker/python-gui-project-template/docs/CI-CD.md

 > The repository’s checked-in `.github/workflows/ci.yml` currently mirrors the `run-ci` scripts by running the linters/type checker/pytest directly instead of invoking tox.
 Use whichever style matches your team’s conventions.

+Need to tweak the workflow?
+Open `.github/workflows/ci.yml` at the repo root—no scaffolding tools required.
+To re-run it manually, visit GitHub → **Actions** → select the `CI` workflow → **Run workflow**, then pick the target branch.
+Capture a screenshot or permalink of the passing run whenever you document release steps so teammates can see the expected job order.

 ## Extending to Release Pipelines
 - Add a `release` job that depends on `tests`, runs `wheel-builder.bat` (or PowerShell equivalent on Windows runners), and uploads `dist/` as an artifact.
 - Gate GitHub Releases on successful CI by requiring the workflow status check.